kristopolous/EvDa/README.md

-# A Generic Event System
-EvDa is a collection of about 30 or so functions to construct a modular no-kitchen-sink style application.
+**EvDa** is a collection of about 30 or so functions to construct a modular no-kitchen-sink style application.
 This is an event system.

 It's 100% agnostic as to the MV\* approach or other libraries used and intended to be just below a level of complexity where someone has to take an architectural opinion as to how to use it.